 - It’s difficult to roll up button shirts.

 - Formal wear like suits or posh dresses are likely to crease when rolled up.

-They help compress your clothes and make it easy for you to grab an item without the rest of your clothes falling out of your bag.
-However, they can be expensive.
+That’s not even mentioning that its is a great way to save on space, as packing cubes help compress your clothes.
+They also make it really easy for you to access particular items without the rest of your clothes falling out of your bag.